 In April 1970, the College acquired 425 acres of land and buildings from the Hutchinson Air National Guard.
 They are used primarily for agricultural, emergency medical science, building construction, and technical education courses.
 This location is called South Campus.

 A wing was added to Lockman Hall in 1975.
 The College acquired Davis Hall (Ninth and Walnut) from Hutchinson Hospital Corporation in 1980.
-It is used for allied health curricula, Radio Kansas (HutchCC's public radio station), Retired Senior Volunteer Program (RSVP), Kansas Small Mine Safety and Occupational Safety.
+It is used for allied health curricula, Radio Kansas (HutchCC's public radio station), The Volunteer Center, Kansas Small Mine Safety and Occupational Safety.

 Stringer Fine Arts Center was opened January 1989.
 A major addition to the Parker Student Union was completed in 1996.
 In 1999 the College built Shears Technology Center to house vocational programs and technical labs.
 On April 27, 2003, after major renovation, the library was renamed the Rimmer Learning Resource Center, after John Rimmer, chairman of HUBCO and major contributor to the College.